KOSkaret/python_challenge/daily_log.md

 ### Day twentythree

 - Read through and did the examples from chapter 18.
 Will tomorrow do task 18-8, and then continue on chapter 19.

+### Day twentyfour

+- Completed task 18-8.

+**thought:** During task 18-8, so did I hit on a mistake of my part when I tried to make a page dedicated to each pizza with their toppings.
+This was very helpful to understand how the view functions worked in corelation to the references from the html templates.
+This will be very helpful when continue my work tomorrow.